 Crawl HTTPS versions of your articles

 HTTPS (Hypertext Transfer Protocol Secure) allows your users to navigate your site more securely, protecting the integrity and confidentiality of their data.
 We'd like to encourage you to adopt HTTPS in order to protect your users' connection to your website.
-More on HTTPS.
+Learn more about HTTPS.

-If you use a Google News Sitemap: The protocol you use in your sitemap should match the protocol of your site URL in the Publisher Center (e.g., if the URLs in your sitemap start with https://, the URL listed in the Publisher Center should also start with https://).
-If you need to change the protocol of your site URL to make it consistent with your sitemap, please contact us.
+The protocol you use in your sitemap should match the protocol of your site URL in the Publisher Center (e.g., if the URLs in your sitemap start with https://, the URL listed in the Publisher Center should also start with https://).
+If you need to change the protocol of your site URL to make it consistent with your sitemap, contact us.